rsvp/chess/README.md

 * A defeatist attitude inevitably leads to disaster.
 * A defense is skillful if your opponent does not know what to attack.
 * A draw can be obtained not only by repeating moves, but also by one weak move.
+* A draw in theory just means equal in battle, so fight on!
 * A gambit opening brings reputation of being a dashing player at the cost of losing.
 * A good plan incorporates many little plans.
 * A good player creates his own luck.